Osumatic/FNF/README.md

 [Watch 1.2-1.3 demonstration on YouTube](https://www.youtube.com/watch?v=RtrHGPJBn7o)

 ## Install
-1. Download the .osk from [here](https://github.com/Saltssaumure/fnf-osu-mania-skin/releases/latest) to anywhere on your computer.
+1. Download the latest .osk from [here](https://github.com/Saltssaumure/fnf-osu-mania-skin/releases/latest) to anywhere on your computer.
 2. Doubleclick the file to import the skin to osu!
 3. That's all, have fun!